harryhanYuhao/guide_for_self_studying_programming/src/introduction/choosing_os.md

 It is only available on Apple computers.
 Many consumer appraise MacOS for its stability, beautiful apperance, and convenient interaction with other Apple devices.

-Similar to Windows, Apple has the full control of MacOS, and users do not.
+Apple has the complete control over MacOS, a privilage that was abused:
-Apple also seems to abuse its unchecked rights:

 1. Apple voluntarily stopped the support for OpenGL and Vulkan to promote Metal, a graphical framework created by Apple.
 This makes many AAA games not functional on MacOS.
 1. Apple has secretly underclocked older devices (making them slower) without notifying users.